Distributed Information Bottleneck Theory for Multi-Modal Task-Aware Semantic Communication: Performance Evaluation

-\emph{Effect of $\beta$:} Fig. \ref{fig1}(c) and (d) sketch the training trajectories of PoM$^2$-DIB on the information plane varying with the value of $\beta$.
+\textbf{Training dynamics varying with the multiplier $\beta$:} Fig. \ref{fig1_2}(a) and (b) sketch the training trajectories of $p$TADIB on the information plane varying with the value of $\beta$.
 Each point on any trajectory corresponds to the value of ``sum-rate''-``N-CE'' pair at an iteration step.
 It means that each trajectory corresponds to one complete training dynamics.
 It is observed that each trajectory finally converges to a stationary point.
 The tail of the trajectory holds denser markers than the head, which directly reflects the convergence dynamics.
 Also, we find that these trajectories converge to different points, in which $\beta$ explicitly controls the update direction.
 Specifically, $\beta$ decreases from 1e-1 to 0.
 The trajectories for these different $\beta$ values exhibit distinctly different behaviors.
-In (c), when $\beta\to$ 0, the value of rate increases monotonically.
+In (a), when $\beta\to$ 0, the value of rate increases monotonically.
 While $\beta=$ 1e-4 or 1e-3, the information flow exhibits the classical behavior, i.e., the rate value increases then decreases while the relevance monotonically increases, which is previously indicated in \cite{tishby2015deep,aguerri2019distributed}.
 If we proceed to pose a greater rate penalty by increasing $\beta$, then the rate value of the trajectory will degenerate into a monotonically decreasing state.
-In Fig. \ref{fig1}(d), we also observe a similar phenomenon but with more irregular oscillations.
+In Fig. \ref{fig1_2}(b), we also observe a similar phenomenon but with more irregular oscillations.
 It shows that different values of $\beta$ correspond to different types of training dynamics.
 The phenomena are basically consistent with the pioneering work \cite{aguerri2019distributed}.
-This further illustrates that our extended IB solution, i.e., PoM$^2$-DIB, involving selection as a new variable to tackle hard limits, still fully inherits the good properties of IB, achieving effective rate-relevance tradeoff.
+This further illustrates that our extended IB solution, i.e., $p$TADIB, involving selection as a new variable to tackle hard limits, still fully inherits the good properties of IB, achieving effective rate-relevance tradeoff.